-For most beach-goers it’s about relaxation, but for some it’s a business.
+For most beach-goers it’s about relaxation, but for others it’s a business.
 At present, the borough has 8 beach clubs in operation — seven private and one public.
-All took a pounding from super storm Sandy — all have recovered to bask in the sunshine again.
+All the clubs took a pounding from Superstorm Sandy.
+All have recovered to bask in the sunshine again.

 The town’s private clubs (north to south) are: